UNIST-LOFT/SimAPR/README.md

 If it is `vertical`, SimAPR runs without vertical search.
 If it is `horizontal`, SimAPR runs without horizontal search.

 It also needs a seed because it will run SimAPR with Casino algorithm.

+Note that we also run ablation study 50 times for each version.

 ### SimAPR Output
 Outputs will be stored in `experiments/<tool>/result/<version>-<algorithm>`.